Skip to content

 WARNING

-The software should be considered an Alpha feature-complete.
-It is under active development.
+The software is in the Alpha stage and is under active development.

 Stack used: MySQL, Nginx, Laravel, Vue, Pinia, Vue-Router, Vuetify, Vuelidate.

-The application is url driven; that is, the front end routing middleware (provided by Vue Router) is responsible for intercepting url changes, performing (front end) validation and authorization, and requesting and storing data retrieved from the backend.
-The front end uses Pinia for state management and Vuelidate for form validation.
+The application is url driven; that is, the frontend routing middleware (provided by Vue-Router) is responsible for intercepting url changes, performing (frontend) authorization and validation, and requesting and storing data retrieved from the backend.
+The frontend uses Pinia for state management and Vuelidate for form validation.

-As mentioned in the Core Ideas section, a first step in dealing with the complex archaeological record and reigning in the applications' complexity was to center its design around the module.
-This naturally lead to the use of a relational database with each module represented by a specific table (stones, ceramics, etc.) and its related tables (lookups, tags, onps).
+As mentioned in the Core Design Choices section, a first step in dealing with the complex archaeological record and reining in the applications' complexity was to center its design around the module.
+This naturally lead to the use of a relational database with each module represented by a specific table (stones, ceramics, etc.) and its supporting tables (lookups, tags, onps).

 A few techniques were applied to allow for some flexibility with regard to the variability of the records:

-- Whenever possible, properties were divided into seperate groups, each containing a limited number of options.
+• Whenever possible, properties were divided into groups, each containing a limited number of options.

-- To accommodate equired/optional and single/multiple properties from the above groups, different group types were defined, each corrosponding to specific DB storage schemas (enums, external lookup tags and onps tables) and are handled by group-type specific code.
+• To accommodate required/optional and single/multiple properties from the above groups, different group types were defined, each corresponding to specific DB storage schemas (enums, external tables of different schemas).

-- The Trio structure with its dependency system was divised in order to reduce overchoice.
+• The Trio structure with its dependency system was devised in order to reduce overchoice.

 Please visit the project's github page for more details.